Francode77/livestream-object-detection/README.md

 # Results

- Here is a screenshot of this version
+ Here is a screenshot of the current version

   ![Screenshot](https://github.com/Francode77/livestream-object-detection/blob/main/assets/screenshot.jpg)